longturn/freeciv21/docs/Manuals/client-manual.rst

 highlighted over the main map as shown in :numref:`City Dialog City Center`.
 This example shows a size 4 city, which means 4 tiles can be managed by the citizens.
 Each citizen can be assigned to work one tile, extracting food, production and trade from it (the numbers shown are in the same order).
 In addition, the city tile is always worked for free.
-In this example, there is an irrigated grassland (3/0/1), a non-irrigated grassland (2/0/0), a non-irrigated river grassland (2/0/1), and a mined roaded hills with wine (1/3/4) tile being managed by a citizen.
-You also see the city center is on a forest river tile and gives 1/3/1 output.
+In this example, there is an irrigated grassland (``3/0/1``), a non-irrigated grassland (``2/0/0``), a non-irrigated river grassland (``2/0/1``), and a mined hills with roads and wine (``1/3/4``) tile being managed by a citizen.
+You also see the city center is on a forest river tile and gives ``1/3/1`` output.
 You can click on the city center and the client will automatically pick the best tiles for net food to aid city growth.
 You can also click on a tile to remove the citizen from the tile and then click another tile to have the citizen manage another tile.
 This is commonly referred to as city micromanagement.
 If you remove a citizen from managing a tile, take a look at the top center segment.
 The citizens icon bar will show one entertainer specialist.
 If you want to change the entertainer to a scientist or a taxman, you can click on it in the icon bar to change.

 .. _City Dialog City Center:
 .. figure:: /_static/images/gui-elements/city-dialog-center.png